martinduke/nginx-quic-lb/README.md

 balancing configuration in the block as well.

 The key and iv are for internal use, so that the service can authenticate its own tokens, and need not be shared with other entities.
+The key is always 16 bytes and the iv is always 8 bytes.

 ## Notes
 [1] See https://nginx.org/en/docs/configure.html for configure flags.
 One string that has the necessary flags is